The USE Method

 - errors: the count of error events

-It can be useful to consider some software resources as well, and see which metrics are possible.
+It can be useful to consider some software resources as well, or software imposed limits (resource controls), and see which metrics are possible.

 There is another definition where utilization describes the proportion of a resource that is used, and so 100% utilization means no more work can be accepted, unlike with the "busy" definition above.

 The metrics are usually expressed in the following terms: